Ronald L. Davis

 Matthew Barge is the federal court-appointed monitor overseeing a federal consent decree in Cleveland, leading a team of national experts and local community members.
 Mr. Barge is also currently serving as lead police practices expert to a retired magistrate judge overseeing an agreement between the City of Chicago and American Civil Liberties Union addressing issues related to "stop and frisk."
 He is a subject matter expert on the federal monitoring team overseeing a federal consent decree in Baltimore.
 He is also a Senior Consultant with the Policing Project at N.Y.U.
 School of Law.

 Mr. Barge has previously supervised the court-appointed monitoring team overseeing a federal consent decree in Seattle as the Team's Deputy Monitor.
-Across 12 years of work with law enforcement, he has also engaged in significant assessment projects for cities, including Mesa, Arizona; Los Angeles and Pasadena, California; Denver, Colorado; Farmington, New Mexico; Walkill, New York; and Portland, Oregon.
+Across more than 13 years of work with law enforcement, he has also engaged in significant assessment projects for cities, including Mesa, Arizona; Los Angeles and Pasadena, California; Denver, Colorado; Farmington, New Mexico; Walkill, New York; and Portland, Oregon.
 He has conducted exhaustive reviews of high-profile use of force incidents for the University of California, Los Angeles and the Los Angeles Unified School District and made recommendations for improving policy and procedure in each instance.

 A lawyer, Mr. Barge previously worked as a litigator specializing in complex, multi-district litigation at the law firms of Skadden, Arps, Slate, Meagher & Flom and Quinn, Emanuel, Urquhart & Sullivan in New York City.
 He is frequently sought as an expert on police issues by the media, universities and law schools, and government entities.
 He is a graduate of N.Y.U.
 School of Law and Georgetown University.

 Darrel W. Stephens